Flying a Drone in Helsinki - Learn the Basics

 Lakes in Espoo

-The Helsinki area is surrounded by numerous lakes.
+Numerous lakes surround the Helsinki area.
 Nuuksio in Espoo is a great spot to explore by drone.
 Capture the breathtaking beauty of the summer landscapes or the serene winter atmosphere over these serene lakes.

 Arabianranta

-The Arabianranta area in Helsinki offers a unique and picturesque landscape for drone pilots.
-Located along the scenic coastline, this former industrial area has been transformed into a vibrant and modern neighborhood.
-The area is characterized by its industrial heritage, with old brick buildings, canals, and the iconic Arabia Factory.
+The Arabianranta area in Helsinki offers drone pilots drone pilots a unique and picturesque landscape.
+Located along the scenic coastline, this former industrial area has been transformed into a vibrant and modern neighbourhood.
+It is characterized by its industrial heritage, with old brick buildings, canals, and the iconic Arabia Factory.

-The cascading rapids, known as “koski” in Finnish, provide a dramatic backdrop for aerial photography.
-The contrast between the old and new architecture, combined with the natural beauty of the water, makes this location a popular spot for both photographers and drone enthusiasts.
+The cascading rapids, known as “Koski” in Finnish, provide a dramatic backdrop for aerial photography.
+The contrast between the old and new architecture, combined with the natural beauty of the water, makes this location popular with photographers and drone enthusiasts.

 Why not film your winter activities in Helsinki with a drone?